Privileges in Family Medicine Departments

-The AAFP recommends the establishment of departments of family medicine in all hospitals departmentalized by specialty.
+Hospitals departmentalized by specialty should establish departments of family medicine.
 The department of family medicine should have all the rights, duties, and responsibilities comparable to other specialty departments of the medical staff.
 It should have the right to recommend directly to the appropriate committee, typically the credentials committee, those privileges that fall within the scope of family medicine.
 The assent or approval of any other department should not be required.
 The ultimate responsibility for the granting of privileges remains with the hospital governing body.

 Family medicine encompasses continuous, comprehensive, quality care, emphasizing patient advocacy.
 Family physicians should have access to their patients in all areas of a healthcare facility, including areas of high technological care, through appropriate privileging.
 Patients should have access to family physicians in all these areas.
-The AAFP strongly believes that all medical staff members should recognize that overlap occurs between many specialties and that no one department "owns" or has exclusive rights to any particular privileges.
-(See AAFP Policy on Privilege, Privilege Overlap.)
+All medical staff members should recognize that overlap occurs between many specialties and that no one department "owns" or has exclusive rights to any particular privileges.
+(See AAFP Policy on Privileges Independent of Department Structure.)